ECE Course List

 Recommended preparation: ECE 102, Mth 112.

 ECE 171 DIGITAL CIRCUITS (4) - Foundation course in digital design.
-Topics such as number systems, basic logic gates, TTL device parameters, Boolean algebra, logic circuit simplification techniques, timing analysis, the application of MSI combinational logic devices, programmable logic devices, flip-flops, synchronous state machines and counters.
+Topics such as number systems, basic logic gates, datasheet device parameters, Boolean algebra, logic circuit simplification techniques, timing analysis, the application of MSI combinational logic devices, programmable logic devices, flip-flops, synchronous state machines and counters.
 Introduces students to a systematic design methodology.
-Uses computer-based tools such as schematic capture programs, and digital circuit stimulators.
+Uses computer-based tools such as schematic capture programs, programmable logic development programs, and digital circuit simulators.

 Prerequisite: Mth 112.

 ECE 172 DIGITAL SYSTEMS (previously 271) (4) - Second course in a sequence of digital and microprocessor courses.
-Covers shift register devices and circuits; design, timing analysis, and application of synchronous state machine circuits using discrete devices and programmable logic devices; timing analysis of asynchronous state machines, arithmetic circuits and devices; internal architecture of a microprocessor; design and interfacing of memory systems; and an introduction to design for test techniques.
+Covers shift register and counter circuits; design, timing analysis, and application of synchronous state machine circuits using discrete devices and programmable logic devices; design and interfacing of memory systems to microprocessors; introduction to design for test techniques and introduction to transmission line effects in high speed digital systems.
 Reinforces the systematic design methodology, documentation standards, and use of computer-based tools introduced in ECE 171.
 Weekly laboratory.